Manage Your Family Like a Business

 It also has built-in job protection.
 If you are a successful entrepreneur, you can transition yourself out of the business when you choose not when your employer decides they are ready to replace you with some spring chicken right out of grad school.

 Being an entrepreneur is not for everyone, but anyone could do it.
-What you needs is passion, financial flexibility, and the aptitude to get the job done.
+What you need is passion, financial flexibility, and the aptitude to get the job done.
 Depending on what sort of business, it doesn’t have to cost that much money to start.

 Start by doing some experiments to get some successes under your belt.
 Let’s say you want to open a bakery, start by selling some cookies at a street fair or making birthday cakes for friends and family.
 This will help you see what works and give your idea validation.
-The most important are your attitude and confidence to take the risk.
+The most important is your attitude and confidence to take the risk.

 The Next Generation

 Financial independence begins with education to make the right choices for your situation.
-Teaching your children the importance of finances early on will give them a significant advantage when they approach adult.
+Teaching your children the importance of finances early on will give them a significant advantage when they approach adulthood.
 It will help them make significant decisions in education and career.

 Douglas believes in controlled failure, and financial responsibility should start at a young age.
 You can create valuable learning opportunities letting children assume some financial responsibilities like being in charge of a budget or giving them access to a credit card.
 You want them to learn in a controlled environment with little risk before they are old enough to make mistakes with real consequences.